kids encyclopedia robot

 Institutions Stockholm University

-Birgit Arrhenius (née Klein, born 25 August 1932) is a Swedish archaeologist and professor emeritus at Stockholm University.
+Birgit Arrhenius (née Klein, 25 August 1932 – 10 September 2023) was a Swedish archaeologist and professor emeritus at Stockholm University.
 She was a professor of laboratory archaeology, and the first head of the university's Archaeological Research Laboratory.
 Her work has studied places including Helgö and Mälaren, and she has researched prehistoric pressblech and garnet cloisonné work.
 Arrhenius is a member of the Royal Swedish Academy of Sciences, and was in 1992 the recipient of the Royal Patriotic Society's Gösta Berg Medal.

 Career